diegomarzo/diegomarzo.github.io/_posts/2020-08-06-Serverless-Architecture-Introduction.md

 And the plan is to create a small application to show up how to wire everything up:

 ![diagram](/images/serverless/diagram.png)
+*Diagram of the system we are going to implement*

 As you can see we have 2 **Lambda Functions**, the first one, Lambda 1, will handle POST calls from **API Gateway** with the information of a customer, Name and Email, let's say, something basic.